 Sri Maha Bodhi – the Bodhi Tree

-The monasteries were simple and functional, had their own water supply, simple, rectangular residential quarters with wooden roofs, which clustered around a courtyard with a central shrine.
+The monasteries were simple and functional, had their own water supply, and simple, rectangular residential quarters with wooden roofs, which clustered around a courtyard with a central shrine.
 The monks lived contemplative and needless.
 But their needs were performed on ornate toilets, so they gave their contempt to the world of luxury.

 Ruvanvelisaya – the great Dagoba

 The dome is one of the most important stupas of Sri Lanka.
-Image of the cosmos, architectural symbol for the return of the soul to nirvana.
+Image of the cosmos, an architectural symbol for the return of the soul to nirvana.
 A place of contemplation and devotion.
 An elephant fence decorates the base of the stupa.
 This Dagoba, the largest Buddhist building in the world, left Indian models far behind.
 The elaborate cultic center of almost 100 meters height was financed with proceeds from a silver mine.
 The client, King Dutthagamani, could no longer orbit Budha’s temple.
 He died 137 years before Christ and did not experience the completion of Dagoba.

 Dhyana mudra … the enlightened one in deep meditation.
 At that time no ordinary sight, Buddha as a person was not represented.
 The 4th century Samadhi Buddha is one of the earliest statues.
 An example for countless sculptures.